Information for clinicians

 Note: this site is external to the Sheffield Trophoblastic Disease Centre.
 If you have any problems please email icthelpdesk@imperial.nhs.uk If you are still having problems ring: +44 203 311 5555.

-If you are unable to register online you can copy, complete and email the electronic version (Google Docs, 21KB or Word 150KB) to sht-tr.trophoblastic@nhs.net
+If you are unable to register online you can copy, complete and email the electronic version (Google Docs, 21KB or download the form in Word 27.5KB) to sht-tr.trophoblastic@nhs.net

 Contact information for the other UK Centres.